samanthanas/NFTTime/README.md

 #### Risks:
    - The NFT Industry is new and uncertain: the "long term hold" investment strategy is currently higher risk than the pursuit of short term gains.
-   - This asset can be traded 24/7 - gap risk is intense ATM especially as space continues to develop "hype".
+   - This asset can be traded 24/7 - gap risk is high, especially as space continues to develop "hype".

 #### Purpose of this Model:
    - Capture prices for NFT "flipping" (swing trading)